UP | HOME

 3.2.
 Test Equipment Notes & Macro Buttons

 I keep general test equipment notes in a couple org-mode files.
-Of cource I include in my notes littel bits of mrSCPI script code for common things I do with my test equipment.
-I could simply put my cursor on those code bits in org-mode and execute them, but I wanted a quicker way to access these code snippits.
+Of course I include in my notes little bits of mrSCPI script code for common things I do with my test equipment.
+I could simply put my cursor on those code bits in org-mode and execute them, but I wanted a quicker way to access these code snippets.
 So I added an Emacs function that finds all the mrSCPI code bits in an org-mode document, and produces a GUI window full of buttons to run them.
 This has proven to be super handy, and saves me a ton of time at the bench.
 Here is an example of one of my button buffers:

 3.3.
 Integrated Data Capture and Analysis